 Ineffective (1 pt) Minimally Effective (2 pt) Effective (3 pt) Highly Effective (4 pt) Rating D1 Budget development and management Professional Standards for Educational Leaders: 1, 2, 9 Budget knowledge is limited.
 The budget is developed and managed without taking into consideration current needs of the district.
 Works to develop and manage the budget to meet the immediate fiscal issues.
 Decisions are primarily reactive to current needs of the district.
 Budget actions are proactive and consider the most current information and data.
 A balance is sought to meet the needs of students and remain fiscally responsible to the community.
 Budget actions are proactive and consider both current and long-range information and data.
 A balance is sought to meet the current and future needs of students and remain fiscally responsible to the community.
 D2 Budget reports Professional Standards for Educational Leaders: 1, 2, 9 Doesn't report financial information to the board except with the annual audit.
 Reports the status of financial accounts as requested by the board.
 Reports to the board concerning the budget and financial status on a regular basis (monthly, quarterly, etc., as agreed upon by governance team).
-Constant flow of budgetary/ financial information provided with discussion of the ramifications of any changes.
+Has a system in place for the monitoring and reporting of all budgetary and financial information to the board.
+Information provided is adequate and timely, and outlines potential ramifications of any changes.
 D3 Financial controls Professional Standards for Educational Leaders: 2, 9 Annual audit has revealed areas that are in need of improvement.
 Financial accounts aren't in order.
 Annual audit is used to reveal any discrepancies.
 Internal controls are inconsistent.
 Is up-to-date with GAAP and state accounting procedures.
 Maintains internal controls.
 Promotes appropriate financial controls, including third-party audits and reconciliation of accounts.
 Is proactive.
 D4 Facility management Professional Standards for Educational Leaders: 5, 9 A facilities management plan is not created.
 Maintenance is only performed when absolutely needed.
 Facilities needs are discussed internally, but a plan is not created.
-Issues are addressed on an asneeded basis.
+Issues are addressed on an as-needed basis.
 A facilities management plan is in place that includes the current status of the buildings and the need to improve any facilities in the future.
 Facilities management plan in place includes current status of buildings and the need to improve facilities in the future, with a projected plan to secure funding.
-D5 Resource allocation Professional Standards for Educational Leaders: 1, 9 Resources are allocated without consideration of district needs.
+D5 Resource allocation Professional Standards for Educational Leaders: 1, 9 Resources are allocated inconsistently and without consideration of district needs.
 Resources are allocated to meet immediate needs.
-Resources are distributed based upon district goals and seek to meet immediate objectives.
-Resources are distributed based upon district goals and seek to meet immediate and long-range objectives.
-Category rating: Artifacts that may serve as evidence of performance in this domain: Strategic plan
+Resources are distributed consistently based upon district goals/needs and seek to meet immediate objectives.
+Resources are distributed consistently based upon district goals/needs and seek to meet both immediate and long-range objectives.
+Category rating: #DIV/0!
+Artifacts that may serve as evidence of performance in this domain: • Strategic plan • Auditor's report • District budget • Budget-related communications • Election results that impact funding or facilities • Policies/procedures related to fund management • Long-term financial forecast data • Facilities maintenance plan • Facilities management plan

-Weight: 20% D. Business & Finance - continued
+D. Business & Finance - continued